ben-eb/gulp-css-condense/README.md

 ### safe
 Type: `Boolean`

-If this is set to `true`, css-condense will not perform optimisations such as selector and declaration consolidation.
-[See the docs for more information](https://github.com/rstacruz/css-condense#the-dangerous-things-it-does).
+If this is set to `true`, css-condense will not perform optimisations such as selector and declaration consolidation ([the docs have more information][docs]).
 Note that you can also choose which optimisations that you deem to be fit for your build by passing them individually:

 ```js
 var gulp = require('gulp');